 Short-Acting Stimulants Vs. Long-Acting Stimulants: Comparing ADHD Medications and Durations

-The effects of ADHD medications may be felt immediately or hours after taking them — and for as little as 3 hours or as long as 16 hours.
+The effects of ADHD medications may be felt immediately or hours after taking them.
 In different situations and scenarios, a child or adult with ADHD may benefit most from a short-acting stimulant or a long-acting stimulant.
 Here, we describe the differences and options.

 There are two main types of medication used to treat ADHD: stimulants and non-stimulants.
 Stimulant medications are typically the first choice to treat ADHD symptoms because they work for 70-80% of people with attention deficit hyperactivity disorder (ADHD or ADD)1.

 Within the class of stimulant ADHD medications, there are two main types: methylphenidates (Ritalin, Concerta, Daytrana, etc.) and amphetamines (Adderall, Vyvanse, Evekeo, etc.).
-There are nearly 30 different stimulant medications used to treat ADHD; almost all of them are different forms of methylphenidate or amphetamine.
+Almost all stimulant medications are different forms of methylphenidate or amphetamine.
 The characteristics that differentiate them are as follows:

-- Form: Pill, orally disintegrating tablet, liquid, or patch
+- Form: Tablet, chewable tablet, orally disintegrating tablet, capsule, liquid, or patch

 - Delivery system: The chemical makeup of a long-acting medication, e.g., pulse delivery or continuous delivery